Inflectra/rapise-documentation/docs/Guide/sending_special_keys_to_the_c.md

 In this example Rapise sends various key combinations to Windows Notepad.

-> Note: [Global.DoSleep](/Libraries/Global/#DoSleep) is used to slow down test execution and make test steps visible.
+> Note: [Global.DoSleep](/Libraries/Global/#DoSleep) is used to slow down test execution and make the test steps visible.

 **RVL version**